Blockchain enthusiast developer and writer. My telegram: ksshilov

 For the current crypto market to achieve mass adoption, it would need to grow 4.2 times its current size, or to roughly $1 trillion in size.
 We were close to this in 2018, but I’m betting we won’t achieve this in 2020.

-is another avenue for this growth.
+The payment market is another avenue for this growth.
 For simplicity’s sake, let’s take the amount of PayPal payments as a starting point.
-In Q4 of 2019, PayPal processed approximately $3.46 billion
+In Q4 of 2019, PayPal processed approximately $3.46 billion in payments.

 These are just the top three most popular niches where blockchain technology is being applied.
 The major concern here is that we need anywhere from 17 - 100x growth in 2020 to even achieve 6% mass adoption.
 Is this even possible?
 Growth like this is certainly achievable in the modern digital age, but only time will tell whether it happens or not.